Aleridia/Homelab/README.md

 `ansible-galaxy collection install devsec.hardening`

-Then run the playbook :
+Then run the playbook to harden machines :
-`ansible-playbook -i inventory.yml playbook.yaml -K`
+`ansible-playbook -i inventory.yml hardening/hardening.yaml -K`
 Enter the ansible user password for the managed nodes.

+After this you need to add the private ssh key to authenticate to the nodes : `eval "$(ssh-agent -s)"` and add the key : `ssh-add <PATH_TO_PRIVATE_KEY>`.

+Now install rke2 and Rancher in all the machines `ansible-playbook -i inventory.yml rke2/install.yaml -K`

+Note : you can uninstall rke2 & Rancher via the `rke2/uninstall.yaml` playbook.

 ## Rancher
 Optiplex-3060-1,2 & 3 are the server nodes.